webgme/webgme/docs/meta_modeling/creating_the_meta_model.rst

 Inside the ``Component`` the ``Pins`` determine where the ``Connections`` connect the ``Components`` together.

 The video below shows how to add these containment rules to our meta-model using the Meta Editor.

+`Click here to open the video in a browser. <https://www.youtube.com/embed/EPUbPbRhHsA>`_.

 .. raw:: html